 Optimising Hoof Care: The Importance of Hoof Moisture Written by Dr. Peter H Kay For many years, horses have been selectively bred for their conformation, performance and temperament.
 However, the industry has ignored hoof condition, especially the importance of hoof moisture, when breeding.
 This has lead to a steady decline to their natural state.
 This has caused more frequent and difficult challenges, to both owners and farriers, when keeping our horses sound.
 Recently, the need for correct shoeing and hoof care has been highlighted.
 However, with the phrase “no hoof,…

 What causes a hoof abscess in horses?
-Here we take a look at some frequently asked questions about hoof abscesses, including the common causes.
-The farrier The farrier is your greatest ally in the fight against abscesses and other hoof conditions, so make sure your horse is seen regularly every six to eight weeks for at least a trim and general hoof check-up.
-Often, the farrier will be your first call should you suspect your horse or pony has an abscess.
-Farriers can test for pressure using pincers and extract…
+In this article, we look at some frequently asked questions about hoof abscesses, including describing common causes and what to do when you think your horse has one.
+Q&A The farrier The farrier is your greatest ally in the fight against abscesses and other hoof conditions, so make sure your horse is seen regularly every six to eight weeks for at least a trim and general hoof check-up.
+Often, the farrier will be your first call should you suspect your horse or pony…

 Tendon Injuries: Could Horses be Given a Greater Chance of Recovery